rust-lang/async-fundamentals-initiative/evaluation/case-studies/microsoft.md

 This project manages and interacts with low level hardware resources.
 Performance and resource efficiency is key.
-Async Rust has proven useful not just because of it enables scalability and efficient use of resources, but also because features such as cancel-on-drop semantics simplify the interaction between components.
+Async Rust has proven useful not just because it enables scalability and efficient use of resources, but also because features such as cancel-on-drop semantics simplify the interaction between components.